led13714/hacker-challenge-qa-automation/README.md

 Forked from Github: https://github.com/jessicard/hacker-challenge

-## Contribution to QA Automation challenge
+## Contribution to Speedrun QA Automation challenge
 - Create a subfolder for your automation tool/framework of choice and automate all challenges.
 - All automation solutions should include hints on test execution (i.e. package.json or separate Readme)
+- Include a github workflow file that runs on PRs and can be triggered manually
+- A dedicated step in your workflow that executes the tests makes test execution times compareable to some extend

 ## Running hacker-challenge locally
 To run locally use `python -m SimpleHTTPServer` in your terminal and then open `http://localhost:8000` (or similiar, check terminal output) in your browser.